12 Lesser-known Tips & Tricks For Desklog User

 Know more on URL and App tracking feature

-7. Make use of Absence Calendar to add your away time
+7. Make use of the Absence Calendar to add your away time

-If you are on leave, you can inform it beforehand to the concerned authority by making use of the Absence Calendar and add the away time or apply the leave to get it approved.
+If you are on leave, you can inform it beforehand to the concerned authority by making use of the Absence Calendar and adding the away time or applying the leave to get it approved.

 This helps the management to keep track of your monthly attendance.

 Go to Absence Calendar and it opens up a monthly calendar view.
 Click on Add away time option on the top right corner or click on the “+” sign on any day of the month to add the away time.